 What's it like to run a business?

-It is exciting, fun, challenging, and a lot of responsibility!
+It is exciting, fun, challenging, and a lot of responsibility.

 Did you ever picture yourself running a business?
 No!
 Not at all.
 It really feels like it was an idea my husband and I spoke about a few times and then it just turned into a reality.

 How do you choose what to order?
 That's a great question!
 Most of our products are suggested by me or the other partners (there are 3 of us), friends, and the community.
 We love hearing from the community which products they'd be interested in and then we try to get them.

 Is it hard to import certain products?
 At this point in time, we don't actually deal with the importing.
 We buy our products from importers.
 But I hope to be big enough one day so that we can import our own products.
 But yes, from dealing with the importers I understand that it is very difficult to import certain products.

 What's your favorite part of the job?
 I really enjoy the challenges it brings, even side challenges such as developing and expanding my Hebrew vocabulary.
-But mainly I enjoy picking out the products Do you have a pick up option or only delivery? and designing the graphics and the website.
+But mainly I enjoy picking out the products and designing the graphics and the website.

 How did you get into the business?
 It's a very funny story actually.
 It started out with my husband and I looking for a home to buy.
 We've been in Israel for 7 years now and we plan to stay here long term, so we were looking for our "forever home".
-In one of the homes we went to look at, the lady showed us her machsan and it was filled from floor to ceiling with plastic goods: plastic plates, forks, spoons, knives, aluminum pans, paper towels, plastic containers, etc (it was a huge machsan).
-I asked her how she did it, and she said she buys everything in bulk and stores it in her huge machsan, and this way she saves a lot of money.
+In one of the homes we went to look at, the lady showed us her machsan and it was filled from floor to ceiling with plastic goods: plastic plates, and she said she buys everything in bulk and stores it in her huge machsan, and this way she saves a lot of money.
 Saving a lot of money were the magical words to my ears.
 I'm always looking to save money.
 But we don't have a machsan that size!
 But from then on my husband and I joked about it on and off, until my husband said maybe we should really start something.